Workiva/dart_dev/README.md

 Symlink or copy the file `tool/ddev.fish` into `~/.config/fish/completions/` (or wherever your completion scripts live).

-The completions expect a function called `ddev` to meet this expectation create a new file in `~/.config/fish/functions` called `ddev.fish` and add the following content to the file.
+The completions expect a function called `ddev`.
+To meet this expectation create a new file in `~/.config/fish/functions` called `ddev.fish` and add the following content to the file.